kgateway-dev/kgateway/docs/content/installation/platform_configuration/cluster_setup.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

-To verify that your `kubectl` context is pointing to your new `kind` cluster.
+To verify that your `kubectl` context is pointing to your new Kind cluster.

 ```bash
 kubectl config current-context